-A student who wishes to appeal the Hearing Committee's decision must make such a request in writing to the aExecutive Associate Dean for Educational Affairs.
+A student who wishes to appeal the Hearing Committee's decision must make such a request in writing to the Executive Associate Dean for Educational Affairs.
 The written appeal must be made within 10 business days of receiving written notice of the Hearing Committee's findings and sanctions from the Executive Associate Dean for Educational Affairs.
-In the letter to the Executive Associate Dean for Educational Affairs.
 In the letter to the Executive Associate Dean for Educational Affairs, the student must indicate the reasons for the appeal.
 After reviewing the request for appeal, an Appeal Committee will be appointed to review the charge(s), finding(s), and recommendation(s).